Xiermires/angularjsdemo/README.md

 # angularjsdemo
-A little demo mixing angularjs / vert.x / JPA (H2)
+A little web app mixing angularjs / vert.x / JPA (H2)

+This web app allows to create Event tasks (by default unassigned), which later an user can assign to himself.

 Created using Maven, Eclipse Luna, Java 8.